yegrb/yegrb.github.io/_posts/2012-01-22-YEGRB-Jan-17th-Notes.markdown

 **WHEN:** Tuesday January 19th @ 18:30
 **WHERE:** CSC-249 Computing Science Centre, University of Alberta ([map](http://maps.google.ca/maps/place?q=computing+science,+edmonton&hl=en&ftid=0x53a0218a9ccbcfa5:0xaae88fa1314cc64e))

-All our meetups follow a common format.
-They're based around 10 minute lightning talks.
-This may seem short, but we offer time after each talk for questions.
-We also encourage you to approach the speakers and other members at drinks after the talks are done if you've got more questions you'd like answered.

-## Introductions

-Based on feedback from our members, we've revived the tradition of short introductions at the start of each meetup.
 We had lots of new members out tonight, many of whom had come to hear or discuss a specific talk.
 Great to see so many people come out!

 ## 5-minute Ruby News